Skip to main content

 Isosorbide dinitrate helps to prevent angina pain.

 The most common side-effect is headache.
-This should pass after a few days.
+This should pass after a few days of taking your medication.

 Continue reading below